jchester/spc-kit/README.md

     * p limits, available in both conformant (aka yield chart) and non-conformant (aka fallout chart) flavors.
 (See:
       Montgomery §7.2, Eqn 7.8)
     * np limits, available in both conformant and non-conformant flavors.
 (See: Montgomery §7.2.1, Eqn 7.13)
+    * c charts.
+(See: Montgomery §7.3.1, Eqn 7.17)

 Sample sizes are assumed to be equal throughout a window.

 ## What it cannot do

 Everything else.
 Variable sample sizes.
 No sensitizing rules.
 No XmR charts.
+No u charts.
 No Cusum or EWMA.
 No Hotelling T².
 Etc.

 ## References